 Fisting

 Fisting is a sexual practice where a hand is gradually inserted into the vagina or anus for pleasure.
-Despite the name, it is not about force or making a fist.
-The hand stays relaxed and moves slowly, following the body’s pace.
+Despite the name, it isn’t about force or making a clenched fist.
+The hand stays relaxed, fingers together, and moves slowly, following the body’s pace.

-Fisting is an advanced form of penetration that relies on trust, communication, patience, and physical readiness.
-Some people find it deeply pleasurable or emotionally intimate.
+Fisting is a more specialized form of penetration that relies on trust, communication, patience, and physical readiness.
+Some people find it deeply pleasurable, grounding, or emotionally intimate.
 Others have no interest in it at all.
 Both responses are completely valid.

 Fisting is optional sex.
 It is never something anyone should feel pressured to try.

 Some people enjoy fisting for the physical sensation.
 Others value the closeness, trust, or vulnerability involved.
-For many, it is about connection rather than intensity.
+For many, it’s about connection rather than intensity.

 Enjoyment varies widely.
-Not liking it does not mean someone is inexperienced or closed-minded.
+Not liking it does not mean someone is inexperienced, closed-minded, or missing something.

 Clear consent is essential.
 This includes talking beforehand, checking in during the experience, and being able to stop immediately if something changes.